Bisons Game Notes - Buffalo vs. Pawtucket (7:05 p.m.)

 Today's Game

-This evening, the Bisons begin their final home series of the season, wrapping up their final homestand at Coca-Cola Field.
-The Herd takes on the Pawtucket Red Sox for a four-game set.
-Buffalo will then face their Thruway Cup rivals in their final road trip of the season, first in Rochester August 28-30, with a doubleheader on the 28th.
-That is followed by their season-ending series in Syracuse Labor Day weekend August 31 through September 3.
+This evening, the Bisons close out their 2018 home schedule, also completing the season series with the Pawtucket Red Sox.
+Buffalo will begin their final road trip of the year tomorrow, closing against their Thruway Cup rivals.
+Buffalo first heads to Rochester August 28-30, with a doubleheader on the 28th.
+Continuing down the 90 the team will play its season-ending series in Syracuse Labor Day weekend August 31 through September 3.

 The Bisons and Paw Sox are meeting for the final time this season.
 The last series played between the two teams came back on June 25-28 at Coca-Cola Field, when Buffalo took three of the four games.
 INF Tim Lopes is 12-39 (.308 AVG) in 12 games against the Red Sox this season.